Weekly Practice Groups

 Sunday, 7:00 – 8:30 p.m.

-This practice group is for people interested in developing the heart by training in the four beautiful emotions of lovingkindness, compassion, empathetic joy, and equanimity.
-No registration required.
-Led by Mark Nunberg and Shelly Graf.
+This monthly practice group is for people interested in developing the heart by training in the four beautiful emotions of lovingkindness (metta), compassion, empathetic joy, and equanimity.
+Each session includes instruction, a guided meditation, a short dharma talk, and time for questions and discussion.
+Both experienced and beginning meditators are welcome, no registration necessary.
+Led by Mark Nunberg and other teachers.

 Open Meditation Session